 This year THREE of my besties announced they were expecting.
 Each of these ladies have their own style and personality that I know their daughters (yep, all girls!) will love as much as I do.
 This also meant that all three showers would be drastically different.
 I loved the challenge and that it meant each one could be filled with fun, unique and personalized ideas for expecting moms and dads.Below are my favorite finds while planning this year!

-Easy DIY décor that makes for beautiful and colorful backdrops.
-I used these for all three showers but picked different patterns for each.
+DIY décor can make a beautiful and colorful backdrop.
+I used these pinwheel fans for all three showers, picking different patterns for each.

+The biggest thing here is to know your audience.
 Although it’s not for everyone, we had a young co-ed crowd at two of the showers—all who are fans of the tongue-in-cheek game, Cards Against Humanity.
-So, naturally, when we realized there’s actually a “cards against maternity” version, we had to play.
+So, naturally, when we realized there’s actually a “cards against maternity” version, we had to play!
 It delivered the same amount of twisted laughs and cringes as the original, and was a huge hit at both showers.

-All the showers had the “late night” diaper game which I would also recommend.
+All three shows also included what’s becoming a signature game– “late night” diapers.
 Although not really an interactive game, it provided guests something to do as they arrived and moms will benefit from the set of diapers, plus a late night laugh or encouraging word.

-My favorite favors had to be the succulents ( I was a guest at this one) gifted to each guest as they left.
-The tag read that the succulent would “grow” with the baby, but need a lot less attention.
-Another win was the “About to Pop” popcorn bags we gave out at the brewery for guests to nibble on later that night after one too many beers.
+My favorite favors had to be the succulents gifted to each guest as they left ( I was a guest at this one).
+The tag read that the succulent would “grow” with the baby, but needed a lot less attention.
+This works well for a shower of all women, but for Jack-and-Jill showers, “About to Pop” popcorn bags offer more of a gender-neutral take-home.